Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

-Overall, the data are sufficient for a closed fit with no flat directions, {and we find $\chi^2/{\rm dof} = 0.79$ ($p = 1.0$) for our top-specific global fit}.
-The sensitivities to the scale of new physics in the operator coefficients in the individual case are generally several hundred GeV or more for $C_i = 1$, the exception being the operator $C_{tB}$, which is essentially decoupled from the other operators, as we discuss in more detail later.
+Overall, the data are sufficient for a closed fit with no flat directions, {and we find $\chi^2/{\rm dof} = 0.81$ ($p = 0.99$) for our top-specific global fit}.
+The sensitivities to the scale of new physics in the operator coefficients in the individual case are generally several hundred GeV or more for $C_i = 1$.
 We also note that the $C_i$ for the Yukawa operators would be expected to contain a Yukawa factor in the MFV hypothesis, as discussed in Sec.~\ref{sec:SMEFT}, with the bounds then weakened appropriately.
-The scale sensitivities in the marginalised case still reach a TeV for $C_i = 1$ for most of the electroweak precision observables set and some of the operators in the bosonic and top categories, falling to $\sim 300$~GeV for some of the top operators.
-The weakest scale constraint is again that for $C_{tB}$, reaching only $\sim 100$~GeV.
+The scale sensitivities in the marginalised case still reach a TeV for $C_i = 1$ for most of the electroweak precision observables set and some of the operators in the bosonic and top categories, falling to $\sim 300$~GeV for some of the other top operators.
 We emphasise, however, that specific UV completions each generate only a subset of operators, for which they have correspondingly improved reaches.
-The individual and marginalised fits can therefore be taken as optimistic and pessimistic sensitivity estimates, respectively, with realistic cases intermediate between the two.
+The individual and marginalised fits can therefore be taken as optimistic and pessimistic sensitivity estimates, respectively, with realistic cases living somewhere between the two.